fixie-ai/ai-benchmarks/README.md

 ## Initial setup

+This repo uses [Poetry](https://python-poetry.org/) for dependency management.
+To install the dependencies, run:

 ```
-pip install -r requirements.txt
+pip install poetry
+poetry install --sync
 ```

 ## Running benchmarks

 To run a benchmark, first set the appropriate environment variable (e.g., OPENAI_API_KEY, ELEVEN_API_KEY) etc, and then run the appropriate benchmark script.

 ### LLM benchmarks

 To generate LLM benchmarks, use the `llm_benchmark.py` script.
 For most providers, you can just pass the model name and the script will figure out what API endpoint to invoke. e.g.,

 ```
-python llm_benchmark.py -m gpt-3.5-turbo "Write me a haiku."
+poetry run python llm_benchmark.py -m gpt-3.5-turbo "Write me a haiku."
 ```

 However, when invoking generic models like Llama2, you'll need to pass in the base_url and api_key via the -b and -k parameters, e.g.,

 ```
-python llm_benchmark.py -k $OCTOML_API_KEY -b https://text.octoai.run/v1 \
+poetry run python llm_benchmark.py -k $OCTOML_API_KEY -b https://text.octoai.run/v1 \
        -m llama-2-70b-chat-fp16 "Write me a haiku."
 ```

 Similarly, when invoking Azure OpenAI, you'll need to specify your Azure API key and the base URL of your Azure deployment, e.g.,

 ```
-python llm_benchmark.py -b https://fixie-westus.openai.azure.com \
+poetry run python llm_benchmark.py -b https://fixie-westus.openai.azure.com \
        -m gpt-4-1106-preview "Write me a haiku."
 ```